pkt-cash/www.pkt.cash/wallet_setup.md

 ## Install the components

-Once you have golang and git fully installed and set up, you can use the following commands to install pktd, pktwallet and btcctl.
+Once you have golang and git fully installed and set up, you can use the following commands to install pktd, wallet and btcctl.

 ```
 git clone github.com/pkt-cash/pktd